-Marita Cheng is the 2012 Young Australian of the Year.
-She received the award for demonstrating vision and leadership well beyond her years as the Founder and Executive Director of Robogals Global.
+Marita was named the 2012 Young Australian of the Year for demonstrating vision and leadership well beyond her years as the Founder and Executive Director of Robogals Global.
 Noticing the low number of girls in her engineering classes at the University of Melbourne, Marita rounded up her fellow engineering peers and they went to schools to teach girls robotics, as a way to encourage girls into engineering.
 While on academic exchange at Imperial College London, Marita expanded the group to London and through innovation and sheer will, Marita then expanded Robogals throughout Australia, the UK, the USA and Japan.
-In just 4 years, Robogals has grown to 17 chapters in 4 countries around the world, and taught over 8,000 girls robotics.
 The group runs robotics workshops, career talks and various other community activities to introduce young women to engineering.

 Marita was born in Cairns, Queensland, Australia.
 She grew up in housing commission with her brother and single-parent mother, who worked as a hotel room cleaner.
 She graduated from high school in 2006 in the top 0.2% of the nation, and that year was awarded Cairns Young Citizen of the Year for her volunteering and extra-curricula efforts, which included winning awards for mathematics, Japanese and piano.
 Marita speaks English, Cantonese and Japanese.

 Marita has a Bachelor of Engineering (Mechatronics) / Bachelor of Computer Science from the University of Melbourne.
 She serves on the boards of Robogals Global, the Foundation for Young Australians, and RMIT's New Enterprise Investment Fund, where she helps decide on startup investments.
 In her spare time, Marita enjoys reading, travelling and daydreaming.